csgis/custom_metadata/docs/about.rst

 -----------------------------

 This app extends
-  - the metadata wizard with freely definable fields
+  - the metadata wizard with freely definable form fields
   - the metadata detail view of a resource
   - the XML export of a dataset
+  - creates form fields for data added by the REST API

 This is how the Wizard looks like with extra fields